 I had to take allergy meds daily and drank lots of water to keep myself feeling healthy.
-It was not horrible, but being prepared saved me from being uncomfortable while there which is so important when traveling.
-Remember the fun stuff not sneezing the whole time!
+It was not horrible, but being prepared saved me from being uncomfortable while there, which is so important when traveling.
+Enjoy the fun stuff while not sneezing the whole time!

-You think oh yay – Africa has a cheap cost of living so being a tourist there must be cheap!
-While it’s true cost of living is cheap, being a tourist is not.
-Every activity was over $50, the safari was almost $200, and breakfast on the falls was $100.
-So plan ahead and keep a larger budget than other destinations!
+You think Oh yay!
+Africa has a cheap cost of living so being a tourist there must be cheap!
+While it’s true that the cost of living is cheap, being a tourist is not.
+Every activity costs over $50, the safari was almost $200, and breakfast on the Falls was $100.
+So plan ahead and keep a larger budget here than other destinations!

 These are my (and my cousin’s) tips for travel in Zambia.
-You will LOVE it there and hopefully this post helps you plan ahead for your travels.
+You will LOVE it there, and hopefully, this post helps you plan ahead for your travels.
 Have any other tips for travel in Zambia?
-Would love to hear what you think about travel here too.
+I would love to hear what you think about travel here too.